Major: Speech-Language Pathology Assistant

 While at COD, she was recognized for academic excellence by discipline during the College’s annual Celebration of Academic Excellence.
-Wrobel was nominated by the SLPA faculty.
+Jarka was nominated by the SLPA faculty.

-Having earned her Associate in Applied Science degree, Wrobel still plans to attend graduate school and receive her master’s degree to become a licensed Speech-Language Pathologist.
+Jarka is completing an online master’s program at New York University to become a licensed Speech-Language Pathologist.
 She also plans to earn her “triple-C’s” – the Certificate of Clinical Competence.